Double trouble? Delta rates 'holding steady' amid Omicron surge

 Around the world, dominant Omicron has effectively squashed Delta: in England, it took just a month to push Delta down from 98 per cent of recorded cases to just 4 per cent of them.

-But experts have remained worried that Omicron's predecessor could linger strongly enough to have an out-sized impact in our hospitals.
+But experts have remained worried that Omicron's predecessor could linger strongly enough to have an out-sized impact.

 As of last month, Delta cases still made up around a third of those in New South Wales intensive care units - yet just a small portion of those found in the community.